changah-song/fluent-fable/frontend/README.md

 - check for hanja in origin (it can be english) and make each character clickable 🟨

-- HANJA CONNECTION !! make the dictionary top section more detailed 🟥
+- HANJA CONNECTION !! make the dictionary top section more detailed 🟨
-    - locate hanja if existing
-    // can be multiple hanjas
-    // show only most common
-    // ... hanja definition API??
-    - show origin and POS and don't show repeats..
-    - visualization would be fun: google: 'matplotlib data network graph'
+    - currently, the website API is not working.. need to know if it's blocked

 - loading indication when translating and dictionary... 🟨
     - when a word is clicked, immeidately show loading (with gif?)